theophane-droid/stix2arango/README.md

 ### 3. Pre-calculated fields

 You can use pre-calculated fields in your queries.
-These fields should be calculate when you insert objects in the database, then you can specify how to query them.
+These fields are calculated when you insert objects in the database, then you can specify how to query them.

-Exemple :
+Example :
 ```python
 from stix2arango.exceptions import FieldCanNotBeCalculatedBy
 from stix2arango import stix_modifiers